 They lost a dad to this war.

-You have a decorated retired AV uh Air Force officer who witnessed one of the most deadly attacks on Navy SEALs.
+You have a decorated retired AV Air Force officer who witnessed one of the most deadly attacks on Navy SEALs.

-She joins us as well as retired Air Force captain Joni Marquez, who witnessed this attack and said the government covered up the evidence and the details about all of this.
+She joins us, as well as retired Air Force Captain Joni Marquez, who witnessed this attack and said the government covered up the evidence and the details about all of this.

-Thirty Americans killed, eight Afghans killed.
+30 Americans killed, eight Afghans killed.

-It could have been prevented, and Karen Vaughn, Karen's been on the program many times before, mother of Aaron Vaughn, who lost his life in this attack.
+And Karen Vaughan, Karen's been on the program many times before, mother of Aaron Vaughan, who lost his life in this attack.

 Welcome all of you back to the program.